Kangiriyanka/joe-farah/src/pages/projects/gameok.md

 ```

 &nbsp;

 ## Authentication

 I extensively used Flask <a href="https://flask-jwt-extended.readthedocs.io/en/stable/basic_usage.html" class="secondary-a"> Flask-JWT-Extended </a> for authentication.

 &nbsp;

 ### Local Storage approach
-Now, with the knowledge of React contexts in mind, how does an authenticated user send requests to the server?
+Now, with contexts in mind, how does an authenticated user send requests to the server?
 The first option to consider would be to set an authentication token received from the server in localStorage.
 For sensitive information, this is not ideal because an evil wrongdoer can write a Javascript function in the browser that can steal your token (XSS).
-With it, they can add lame games to your collection - the horror.
+With it, they can add lame games to your collection — the horror.
 It's also tedious to append the token everywhere in your request headers.
 This would require setting the token inside the AuthContext and extracting it for every component that needs to send a request.
 It's not the ideal choice if you have loaders as well.

  ```tsx
  // You'd need the token everywhere to make requests.